-Technical debt associated with incompletely implemented capability presents unique problems, because debt of this kind can be retired in three distinct ways.
+Unique problems of incompletely implemented capabilityTechnical debt associated with incompletely implemented capability presents unique problems.
+We can retire it in three distinct ways.
 First, we can complete the implementation.
 The MPrin associated with this approach can grow beyond the initial cost of completion, for the usual reasons.
-Second, we can cancel the capability altogether.
-If that happens, retiring the debt completely would require removal of all artifacts that comprise the completed parts of the incomplete implementation.
-But full retirement can also require that we survey all components that interact with the retiring elements to determine whether they contain accommodations that are no longer necessary.
-Finally, we can choose a middle path, in which we adopt some parts that have been completed, reject other parts, and add whatever is necessary to create a limited version of what was originally planned.
+Second, we can cancel the capability.
+If we do, retiring the debt completely would require removal of all artifacts that we no longer need.
+Finally, we can choose a middle path.
+In the middle path we adopt some parts that have been completed.
+But we reject other parts, and we add whatever is necessary to create a limited version of what we originally planned.

-It is this property of non-physical assets that makes technical debt management so much more difficult than it is with physical assets.
+It’s this property of non-physical assets that makes technical debt management so much more difficult than it is with physical assets.
 Not more important, just more difficult.